Douglas (company): Growth in Europe

-During the 1980s, the Parfümerie Douglas GmbH expanded to the Netherlands, France, Italy and the United States.
-And, Douglas continued to expand in Germany, for example through the acquisition of "Er & Sie" perfumeries.
-Based on this development in the perfumery business, an organizational restructuring took place that ended in 1989 with the founding of the Douglas Holding AG to replace the Hussel Holding AG.
+In the 1980s, Parfümerie Douglas GmbH expanded into the Netherlands, France, Italy, and the United States.
+The company also grew in Germany through acquisitions such as "Er & Sie" perfumeries.
+This expansion led to an organizational restructuring, completed in 1989 with the founding of Douglas Holding AG, which replaced Hussel Holding AG.

-After the fall of the Berlin Wall, Douglas opened stores in eastern Germany in the 90's and expanded into Switzerland, Spain and Portugal.
-Since the start of the new millennium, Douglas has expanded to Poland, Hungary, Monaco, Slovakia, the Czech Republic, Latvia, Lithuania, Estonia, Romania, Bulgaria, Turkey, Denmark and Croatia.
-Next to stationary retail, Douglas has also been selling its products via its own online shop since 2000.
+After the fall of the Berlin Wall, Douglas opened stores in eastern Germany in the 90s and expanded into Switzerland, Spain and Portugal.
+Since the start of the new millennium, Douglas has expanded to Poland, Hungary, Monaco, Slovakia, the Czech Republic, Latvia, Lithuania, Estonia, Romania, Bulgaria, Turkey, Denmark, Croatia and Slovenia.
+In addition to stationary retail, Douglas has also been selling its products via its own online shop since 2000.

-At the annual general meeting in June 2001, Dr. Jörn Kreke handed over the chairmanship of the Douglas Holding to his son Dr. Henning Kreke after 32 years in the top position.
+At the annual general meeting in June 2001, Jörn Kreke handed over the chairmanship of the Douglas Holding to his son Henning Kreke after 32 years in the top position.

 Due in part to the economic crisis and a low market share, the company withdrew from Slovakia, Estonia and Denmark in 2009/10 as well as from the American market.

 Takeover by financial investor

-In 2012, the Kreke family, together with the private equity investor Advent International, made a public takeover offer to the remaining shareholders of the listed parent company of the Douglas Group, Douglas Holding AG, which at that time also included the companies Thalia, Christ, AppelrathCüpper and Hussel.
+In 2012, the Kreke family, together with the private equity investor Advent International, made a public takeover offer to the remaining shareholders of the listed parent company of the Douglas Group, Douglas Holding AG, which at that time also included the companies Thalia (books), Christ (jewelry), AppelrathCüpper (womensear) and Hussel (confectionary).
 After the successful takeover in 2013, Douglas de-listed from the Frankfurt stock exchange.
 This marked the beginning of the conglomerate's reorientation, which went back to being purely a perfumery chain in 2014.

-After that, Douglas continued to grow internationally and acquired the French perfumery chain Nocibé.
+After that, Douglas continued to grow internationally and acquired the French perfumery chain Nocibé with 455 stores in 2014.
+The 170 French Douglas branches that existed at the time were rebranded as Nocibé.
+In addition, the company expanded to Norway.

 Change of ownership and strategic realignment

 At first, a renewed stock market launch for the Parfümerie Douglas Deutschland was planned for 2015.
 However, on 1 June 2015, 85 percent of the company was sold to financial investor CVC Capital Partners with the Kreke family still holding a minority share of 15 percent.

 Then, manager Isabelle Parize took over as CEO of Douglas in February 2016 and the headquarters was moved in October from Hagen to Düsseldorf.
 According to Douglas, the company wanted all customer-oriented departments and the online activities from Cologne to be concentrated in one place.
 In the same year, the company withdrew from Turkey due to a small market share.

 In July 2017, Douglas completed a transaction to acquire the Spanish perfumery chain Bodybell.
 In November, the company also completed transactions to acquire the Spanish chain Perfumerías If and the Italian perfumery chains Limoni and La Gardenia.

-In November 2017, Tina Müller took over as the Group CEO of Douglas.
-In October 2022 it was announced that from November 2022 onwards, Sander van der Laan will succeed Tina Müller as CEO with Tina Müller joining the Supervisory Board of Douglas.